Saas-Starter-Kit/SAAS-Starter-Kit-Pro/readme.md

 ##  💻 Demo
 The Demo can be found here: https://demo.saasstarterkit.com/app/1/dashboard

-Certain Features have to be disabled or cant be included in the demo.
+Certain Features have to be disabled or can't be included in the demo.

 ## 🤝 Contributing